• Skip to primary navigation

 Don Det, Laos - photo by I'm Jess Traveling

-Jess from I’m Jess Traveling: the Si Phan Don Islands, also known as the 4000 Islands can be found at the foot of Laos near the Cambodian border.
-A labyrinth of tiny islets and sandbars strung throughout the mighty Mekong Delta make up the islands.
+Situated in southern Laos near the Cambodian border, this labyrinth of tiny islets and sandbars strung throughout the mighty Mekong Delta make up the Si Phan Don Islands.

 How to get to Don Det from Vientiane